kasdf9001/yii-image-archive/README.md

 # yii-image-archive

-This is my engineering thesis for a governemnt department.
+This is my engineering thesis for a government department.

 ## Things worth noting